aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-ole-objects/extract-ole-objects-from-workbook/_index.md

                 break;
         }

-        // Save the oleobject as a new excel file if the object type is xls if (ole.GetFileFormatType() == FileFormatType::Xlsx)
+        // Save the OLE object as a new Excel file if the object type is XLS if (ole.GetFileFormatType() == FileFormatType::Xlsx)
         {
             Vector<uint8_t> objectData = ole.GetObjectData();